 We always knew vegetables are a great source of health and wellbeing, including prostate health.
 But before February 2007, there was no substantial evidence to point in that direction.
 Then, an article was published in the American Journal of Clinical Nutrition.

 The researchers evaluated data from over 32,000 males.
 They were healthcare workers and were participating in a study since 1986.
 Throughout the years, these patients completed a series of surveys that include prostate health questions and scores.
 What the researchers did was collecting the data and trying to figure out a relationship.

-They found a relationship between vegetable intake and BPH.
+A correlation was observed between the consumption of vegetables and BPH.
 Fruit intake apparently had no significant relationship.
-But when they reported eating more vegetables rich in vitamin C, lutein, and carotene, their risk for BPH dropped.
+But those who reported higher intake of vegetables rich in vitamin C, lutein, and carotene experienced reduced risk of BPH.

 Men who ate more vegetables were also more likely to use multivitamins and exercise.
 They were also less likely to smoke or drink alcohol.
 However, their mean age was older, and still, they reported less BPH surgeries and symptoms (13).

-This study is a wakeup call for anyone who thinks that we will all have prostate problems sooner or later.
+This study emphasizes the importance of vegetable intake in mitigating prostate problems.
 Yes, the risk increases as we age, but decreases as we eat our veggies.

 One year after this finding, another study was published around a similar topic.
 The researchers evaluated data from patients enrolled in another long-term clinical trial.
 This time, the main focus was prostate cancer, but BPH was also assessed in the study.
 The participants completed a series of surveys, and the study took 9 years, from 1994 to 2003.